PoliticalGraveyard.com

 Bumgardner, Timothy — of Liberty, Putnam County, W.Va.
 Republican.
 Candidate for West Virginia state house of delegates 13th District, 1992.
 Still living as of 1992.

-BUMGARNER (Soundex B526) — See also ARNER, BAUMGARDNER, BAUMGARDT, BAUMGART, BAUMGARTEN, BAUMGARTNER, BUMGARDNER, GARNEAU, GARNER, GARNET, GARNETH, GARNETT, GARNETTE, HOOPINGARNER, SERUMGARD, WINEGARNER.
+BUMGARNER (Soundex B526) — See also ARNER, BAUMGARDNER, BAUMGARDT, BAUMGART, BAUMGARTEN, BAUMGARTNER, BLUMGART, BUMGARDNER, GARNEAU, GARNER, GARNET, GARNETH, GARNETT, GARNETTE, HOOPINGARNER, SERUMGARD, WINEGARNER.

 Bumgarner, Carroll E. (1937-1984) — of Oak Hill, Fayette County, W.Va.
 Born in Wirt County, W.Va., January 13, 1937.
-Son of Joseph C. Bumgarner and Nina M. (Greer) Bumgarner.
 Democrat.
 School teacher; athletic coach; member of West Virginia state house of delegates, 1973-78, 1981-82 (Fayette County 1973-74, 21st District 1975-78, 1981-82).
 Methodist.
 Member, Lions.
 Died, from heart disease, in July, 1984 (age 47 years, 0 days).
 Interment at Pisgah Cemetery, Palestine, W.Va.

-Relatives: Married, February 19, 1960, to Sandra J. Lowe.
+Relatives: Son of Joseph C. Bumgarner and Nina M. (Greer) Bumgarner; married, February 19, 1960, to Sandra J. Lowe.

 Bumgarner, James Linville, Jr. (1867-1941) — also known as Linville Bumgarner — of Wilkesboro, Wilkes County, N.C.
 Born in Millers Creek, Wilkes County, N.C., July 7, 1867.
-Son of Rev. James L. Bumgarner and Phoebe Hincher Bumgarner.
 Republican.
-Member of North Carolina state house of representatives from Wilkes County, 1913; member of North Carolina state senate.
+Member of North Carolina state house of representatives from Wilkes County, 1913-14; member of North Carolina state senate 28th District, 1915-16, 1921-22.
 Baptist.
-Died, of following an attack of apoplexy (a stroke), in Wilkes Hospital, Wilkesboro, Wilkes County, N.C., November 1, 1941 (age 74 years, 117 days).
+Died, following an attack of apoplexy, in Wilkes Hospital, Wilkesboro, Wilkes County, N.C., November 1, 1941 (age 74 years, 117 days).
 Interment at Mountain Park Cemetery, Wilkesboro, N.C.

-Relatives: Married 1889 to Bessie R. McNeil.
+Relatives: Son of Rev. James L. Bumgarner and Phoebe Hincher Bumgarner; married 1889 to Bessie R. McNeil.

 Bumgarner, Lewis — of Mason County, W.Va.
 Member of West Virginia state house of delegates from Mason County, 1863-64, 1872-73.
 Burial location unknown.

-Bumgarner, Linville See James Linville Bumgarner, Jr.
+Bumgarner, Linville See James Linville Bumgarner Jr.

 Bumgarner, Mary Ann — of Tulsa, Tulsa County, Okla.
 Democrat.
 Delegate to Democratic National Convention from Oklahoma, 2008.
 Female.
 Still living as of 2008.